Autillo Selvático

 Tawny-bellied Screech-owl

-Appearance: The Tawny-bellied Screech Owl is a small owl, measuring about 21 to 26 cm (8.3 to 10.2 inches) in length.
-It has a distinctive appearance with a tawny to rufous-brown belly, which gives it its name.
+Appearance: The Tawny-bellied Screech Owl is a small owl, measuring from 21 to 26 cm (8.3 to 10.2 in) in length.
+It has a tawny to rufous-brown belly, which gives it its name.
 The upper parts are mottled in shades of brown and gray, providing excellent camouflage in its natural habitat.
 The owl has a rounded facial disc, bright yellow eyes, and noticeable ear tufts that can be raised or lowered.
-Its underparts are streaked and barred, with a prominent white throat patch.
+Its underparts are streaked and barred, with a white throat patch.

-Behavior: The Tawny-bellied Screech Owl is primarily active at night, hunting for food and communicating during the hours of darkness.
+Behavior: The Tawny-bellied Screech Owl is active at night, hunting for food and communicating during the hours of darkness.
 Its diet consists mainly of small mammals, birds, and insects.
 It often hunts from a perch, swooping down to catch its prey.
-Known for its varied calls, it emits a series of deep hoots and whistles that serve as communication signals, particularly during the breeding season.
+Known for its varied calls, it emits a series of deep hoots and whistles that serve as communication signals during the breeding season.

-Breeding: The breeding season typically occurs from **March to August** in Colombia, though this may vary based on local conditions.
-Tawny-bellied Screech Owls usually nest in tree cavities or hollows, where the female lays about 2 to 4 eggs.
-The female incubates the eggs for approximately **26 to 30 days**, and both parents are involved in caring for the young after hatching.
+Breeding: The breeding season occurs from March to August, though this may vary based on local conditions.
+Tawny-bellied Screech Owls nest in tree cavities or hollows, where the female lays about 2 to 4 eggs.
+The female incubates the eggs for approximately 26 to 30 days, and both parents are involved in caring for the young after hatching.

 Conservation Status: The Tawny-bellied Screech Owl is classified as Least Concern on the IUCN.